oracle-livelabs/em-omc/mysql/oci-oraca-mysql/c-lab-two-deploy-app/deploy-app.md

       ![OCI Console, Cloud Shell, kubectl results](images/2-4-2-buildapp.png " ")

 4. Refer to the example below and construct a URL, then paste it into the address bar of a new browser tab.
-If you see the WineCellar content as illustrated in the screenshot below, deployment was successfull.
+Replace Public IP of the wstore-frontend service with the EXTERNAL-IP retrieved in the previous **step 3**.

       ```bash
       <copy>
-      http://<IP of the wstore-frontend service>/winestore/
+      http://<Public IP of the wstore-frontend service>/winestore/
       </copy>
       ```
+If you see the WineCellar content as illustrated in the screenshot below, deployment was successfull.

       ![Wine cellar demo app](images/2-4-3-buildapp.png " ")